 Incidence and Mortality

-Kidney cancer incidence has increased over the past several decades, but recent data suggest that incidence rates may be reaching a plateau.
-The increase in incidence since the 1990s reflects a rapid increase in early-stage disease that has been attributed in part to incidental diagnosis during abdominal imaging and may not represent a true increase in cancer occurrence.
-The overall mortality rate from kidney cancer remained relatively steady over much of the past two decades but recently has begun to decrease.
-Kidney cancer incidence and mortality rates are more than twice as high in men as in women.
-American Indians/Alaska Natives have higher kidney cancer incidence and mortality rates than any other racial/ethnic groups in the United States.
+Kidney cancer incidence increased from 1997 to 2008 before leveling off.
+The increase in incidence since the late 1990s reflects a rapid increase in early-stage disease that has been attributed in part to incidental diagnosis during abdominal imaging and may not represent a true increase in cancer occurrence.
+The overall mortality rate has fallen an average of 0.6 percent each year since 2001.
+Kidney cancer incidence and mortality rates are twice as high in men as in women.
+American Indians/Alaska Natives have higher kidney cancer incidence and mortality rates than any other racial or ethnic group in the United States.

 The main risk factors for kidney cancer are smoking, obesity, high blood pressure, and having certain inherited conditions.
-There are no recommended screening tests for kidney cancer.
-Computed tomography (CT) and magnetic resonance imaging (MRI) scans can be used to look for kidney cancer in people with genetic conditions that place them at high risk.
-Standard treatments for kidney cancer include surgery, embolization, radiation therapy, chemotherapy, biological therapy, and targeted therapy.
+There are no recommended tests to screen for kidney cancer in people who are not at average risk of this disease.
+Computed tomography (CT) and magnetic resonance imaging (MRI) scans are used to look for kidney cancer in people with an inherited condition that places them at high risk.
+Standard treatments for kidney cancer include surgery, radiation therapy, chemotherapy, biological therapy, and targeted therapy.

 Examples of NCI Activities Relevant to Kidney Cancer

-- NCI's Genitourinary Malignancies Center of Excellence encourages collaboration between scientists studying genitourinary cancers, promotes opportunities for research, leverages research tools and resources, and trains young investigators.
+- NCI’s Genitourinary Malignancies Center of Excellence encourages collaboration between investigators studying genitourinary cancers within and outside of the NCI, promotes opportunities for research, facilitates the use of research tools and resources, and trains young investigators.

-- One Specialized Program of Research Excellence (SPORE) in kidney cancer supports research focused on identifying biomarkers for early detection, monitoring, and prediction of treatment outcomes; developing novel immune and targeted therapies; and improving the understanding and treatment of kidney cancer that is resistant to standard therapies.
+- The Specialized Program of Research Excellence (SPORE) in kidney cancer supports research focused on identifying biomarkers for the early detection of kidney cancer, monitoring of groups at high risk of the disease, and predicting treatment outcomes; developing novel immune and targeted treatments; and improving the understanding and treatment of kidney cancer that is resistant to standard therapies.

 Selected Advances in Kidney Cancer Research